ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 The two new ``AddSettings`` members, ``autoPlugins`` and ``projectSettings`` are required, in the order shown.
 For more information please read :doc:`Setting Initialization <../Architecture/Setting-Initialization>`.

+*Note: ``AddSettings`` is still considered an advanced feature added in sbt 0.13.1.
+The semantics should not change further in the 0.13.x series, but this is not guaranteed.*